webhintio/hint/packages/hint-http-compression/README.md

-  gzip is the most used encoding method currently as it strikes a good balance between compression ratio (as [high as 70%][gzip ratio] especially for larger files) and encoding time, and is supported pretty much everywhere.
+  gzip is the most used encoding method currently as it strikes a good balance between compression ratio (as [high as 70%][gzip ratio] especially for larger files) and encoding time and is supported pretty much everywhere.

   Better savings can be achieved using [Zopfli][zopfli] which